 She played a pivotal role during his first field experience in the Atacama Desert in Chile.
-On this trip, Henderson conducted mapping and took samples from rock formations that he analyzed for his senior research project at CSU.
+On this trip, Hernandez conducted mapping and took samples from rock formations that he analyzed for his senior research project at CSU.

 “Nikki was the one who really taught me how to behave and act as a field geologist, from things like making basic observations while you’re in the field, to understanding what things to look for, how to take notes and keep a good record,” he said.

-Henderson is currently working with the United States Geological Survey.
+Hernandez is currently working with the United States Geological Survey.

 A need to introduce more young people to geosciences

 Seymour said more scientists and educators need to introduce young people early on to the topic of geology.

 This past summer, she worked with GeoFORCE, a K-12 outreach program at UT-Austin designed to increase the number and diversity of students pursuing STEM degrees and careers.

 “We have an incredible geologic wonderland in our backyard,” she said.
 “If students are exposed to geosciences, there will be a lot of interest in it.
 It doesn’t receive the same amount of focus as something like physics, but it’s really relevant to Colorado’s petroleum and mining industries and the concerns about the environment that come with those industries.
 I’d love to see if we can work with school districts more.”